jerryhopper/sw-osbase/README.md

 Download DietPi ArmV8 image, copy  /boot /etc to the root of the image.

-The boot the image in your sbc, which will start the installation.
+Bootup the image in your sbc, which will start the installation.